stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 **Note: For now, use the provided `project_parameters.Config.yaml` file and make necessary changes.
 Replace the existing `.yaml` file in your cloned repository with this one before running the pipeline.**

-*project_parameters.Config.yaml file should be placed in sc-rna-seq-snap-dnb-training-<YOUR-FIRST-NAME>*
+The `project_parameters.Config.yaml` file should be placed in the `sc-rna-seq-snap-dnb-training-<YOUR-FIRST-NAME>` repo.

 ### 1. Required paths